 - Organize, advise, and participate in community activities and organizations such as county and state fair events and 4-H Clubs.

 - Collaborate with social service and health care professionals to advise individuals and families on home management practices such as budget planning, meal preparation, and time management.

 - Advise farmers and demonstrate techniques in areas such as feeding and health maintenance of livestock, growing and harvesting practices, and financial planning.

-Below is a list of the skills most Farm and Home Management Advisors say are important on the job.
+These are the skills Farm and Home Management Advisors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.